verrazzano/docs/content/en/docs/setup/private-registry/private-registry.md

 You can download Verrazzano from the Verrazzano GitHub releases page.
 Oracle customers also can get Verrazzano from the Oracle Software Delivery Cloud.
 Follow the respective download instructions:

+**NOTE:** You will need to connect to the Internet to download the Verrazzano images and Verrazzano distribution.

 - [From GitHub](#from-github)
 - [From the Oracle Software Delivery Cloud](#from-the-oracle-software-delivery-cloud)

  ### From GitHub